Zizzi

-Zizzi Restaurants Limited, trading as Zizzi, is a chain of Italian-inspired restaurants in the United Kingdom and Ireland.
+Zizzi Restaurants Limited, trading as Zizzi, is a chain of Italian-inspired restaurants in the United Kingdom and Ireland based in London, England.
 It is the sister restaurant of ASK Italian, both having been founded by Adam and Sam Kaye.
 In February 2015, Bridgepoint Capital completed a £250 million acquisition of the two brands.
 They were subsequently bought by TowerBrook Capital Partners in 2020.